-Virtual Reality (VR) is a simulated experience that can be similar to or completely different from the real world.
 The first reference to this technology dates as far back as the 1860s.
-Since then more and more additions have been made to virtual reality.
-Today so much can be said about the evolution of virtual reality as well as the many ways it can now be applied to day-to-day activities.
+Since then more and more revisions have been made to virtual reality.
+Today so much can be said about its evolution as well as the many ways that virtual reality can be applied to day-to-day activities.

 The Evolution Of Virtual Reality